rakkasjs/rakkas-realworld/readme.md

 Porting to MongoDB or SQL Server should be similarly straightforward but it hasn't been tested.

 ### Connecting to a different backend
-Open your browsers developer console and type the following:
+Open your browser's developer console and type the following:

 ```js
 document.cookie="apiUrl=" + encodeURIComponent("https://conduit.productionready.io/api") // Or any other compatible backend URL